LukeGrahamLandry/franca/examples/os/README.md

 - finish virtio queues
 - virtio interrupts so i can get input again
 - put kprint in a vtable so it can use virtio console once thats set up
-- nicer device tree api
-- don't hardcode interrupt ids (use device tree)
-- don't hardcoded addresses (use device tree): uart, gic, ram size
 - allow choosing console device. so support both pl011 and virtio.
 - keep track of how mmio space is allocated to bars so once i have multiple they don't overlap
 - move device drivers to user space.
-- call avf from my language and bundle the whole thing into one exe
+- call virtualization.framework from my language and bundle the whole thing into one exe
 - support entitlements in my codesign
 - make volatile pointers less painful in my language